How to Improve Digestion

 - Slippery elm is a gentle demulcent that soothes the digestion tract, promotes healthy assimilation of nutrients and improves bowel health.

 - Digestive enzyme supplements may help to reduce symptoms of bloating, constipation and inefficient digestion.
+Happy liver contains digestive enzymes and natural medicines to improve liver function which is critical for digestive health.

 - Probiotics or fermented foods are important not just for gut and bowel health; they also help improve the way your body digests and absorbs food and nutrients.